gbmhunter/MOsal/README.rst

 ============

 1. Clone the git repo onto your local storage.
-2. Include the relevant operating system specific headers from :code:'port/'.
+2. Include the platform-independent API file :code:`api/MOsalApi.hpp` and the relevant operating system specific headers from :code:'port/'.
 For example, if you are using FreeRTOS, you would include:

-- FreertosOsal.hpp
+- FreeRtosOsal.hpp
-- FreertosMutex.hpp
+- FreeRtosMutex.hpp
-- FreertosBinarySemaphore.hpp
+- FreeRtosBinarySemaphore.hpp
-- FreertosQueue.hpp
+- FreeRtosQueue.hpp

 Code Dependencies
 =================

 The following table lists all of MOsal's dependencies.
-Note that this EXCLUDES the dependecies relevant to the specific operating system you are going to use (i.e. excludes all dependecies of files in :code:'port/').
+Note that this EXCLUDES the dependecies relevant to the specific operating system you are going to use (i.e. excludes all dependecies of files in :code:`port/`).

 ====================== ==================== ======================================================================
 Dependency             Delivery             Usage
 ====================== ==================== ======================================================================
 <ctsdint>              C standard library   For platform agnostic fixed-width integers.
 MAssert                External module      Providing runtime csafety checks against this module.
+MCallbacks             External module      Method callback functionality to creating and using the :code:`Thread` object.
 MUnitTest              External module      Framework for unit tests.
 ====================== ==================== ======================================================================